 Details of progression to further rounds and corresponding race times will be released as soon as they are worked out on the day and published on our Facebook event page:

-Entries are for individuals and will cost £8.
+Entries are for individuals and will cost £8 (£15 for Alumni).
 If you wish to enter into the collegiate competition then make sure to enter at least 8 people from your college of the same gender.

-You will be required to add details about each individual including an estimate of a current 2K erg performance (being inaccurate will hinder your competition as points may be deducted).
+Details about each individual including name, gender, student / alumni status and an estimate of a current 2K erg performance (being inaccurate will hinder your competition as points may be deducted) will be asked for via email to your college contact (email address entered for the college when applying).
 (You need not worry about a lightweight category, this will be determined at the competition using optional weigh-ins).

 To enter, please fill in the google form below: